reyadussalahin/learn-pwa/README.md

 1. Need to built platform specific app(great cost)
 2. Need to maintain multiple apps(for each platform) and implement each feature in each app
 3. No SEO
-4. Huge Size
+4. Huge download size and also takes a lot of disk space
-5. Slow development
+5. Slow development(because multiple apps needs to be developed to reach users of every platform)
-6. Complex upgrade system
+6. Complex installation and upgrading system

 Advantages of web apps
 ----------------------
-1. Platform Independent(Works in Browser), so just a single app needs to maintained
+1. Platform Independent(Works in Browser), so just a single app needs to be maintained
 2. Less cost
 3. Fast development
 4. Less Size